Samu Omorodion strikes twice as Porto win 3-0 in Guimarães

 Rui Borges and his side will continue to fight for fourth place in the Primeira Liga, an achievable ambition despite selling their best players and fighting on multiple fronts.

-Pepê scored his first goal since April and is keeping Iván Jaime out of the starting side.
+Pepê scored his first goal since April and is keeping Iván Jaime on the bench.
 Fábio Vieira could be the final piece of the puzzle for Vítor Bruno who is closer to settling on his first choice starting side.